 32. The Rhine and the Hudson: Our third boat trip in 2014

-was on the 138-passenger Avalon Felicity which took us up the Rhine River from Amsterdam to
+was on the 138-passenger Avalon Felicity which took

-river, we traversed Germany before entering the Rhine Gorge.
-It features many beautiful castles sitting on
+Germany before entering the Rhine Gorge.

-wine on a visit to the Alsace wine region.
+After a canal ride in Strasbourg, we sampled wine on a visit to the Alsace

-We left the ship after a visit to the Black Forest.
-Our trip ended with a snowy ride up Mount
+visit to the Black Forest.
+Our trip

-Titlis and fun tours of both a cheese and chocolate factory.
-Our trip to visit relatives on the East coast
+ended with a snowy ride up Mount Titlis and fun tours of both a cheese and

-also featured a drive along the Hudson, stopping at West Point on the way to
+relatives on the East coast also featured a drive along the Hudson, stopping at

-Hyde Park.
-There we saw FDR’s home,
+There we saw FDR’s home, library and museum, and relished food at the

-library and museum, and relished food at the Culinary Institute of America.
+Culinary Institute of America.

 31. Windmills,